TheOdinProject/curriculum/foundations/README.md

 This is where it all begins!
 A hands-on introduction to all of the essential tools you'll need to build real, working websites.
 You'll learn what web developers actually do – the foundations you'll need for later courses.
 Please note, this may be outdated.
-Use the website here instead: https://www.theodinproject.com/paths/foundations/courses/foundations
+Use the website here instead: https://www.theodinproject.com/paths/foundations/courses/foundations.
+Some Git related lessons are not shown here as they are stored in a separate folder.
+You can find those lessons [here](../git).

 ## The Outline